 IV.
 Step to Reproduce

-For example, an Attacker would like to “send” this scenario into the victim:
+For example, the attacker wants to “send” this scenario to the victim:

 - Attacker’s original file type is: .txt.